 Chase generally will not approve you for any new credit cards if you have been approved for more than five cards in the last 24 months.
 This generally does not include business credit cards, so you can take those out of the equation.

-If you want to travel free around the U.S. on Southwest Airlines (download my free ebook to get started), you will FIRST need to secure TWO Southwest credit cards, which are also both from Chase bank.
+If you want to travel free around the U.S. on Southwest Airlines, you will FIRST need to secure TWO Southwest credit cards, which are also both from Chase bank.

 After you have those two, I’d recommend getting this card THIRD before you hit the total of five.
 You’ll want to get all the Chase cards you need before you start applying for other cards from AMEX, Citi Bank, etc., because these banks don’t have the same restrictions.